bcrowell/bcrowell.github.io/faster_than_light/index.md

 Because a spacetime displacement vector extends across both time and space, what we have here is a measurement system that is somehow a unified system of measurement for both time and space.
-Physicists call it "the metric," and it's basically nothing more than a set of "how many	gas stations" rules.
+Physicists call it "the metric," and it's basically nothing more than a set of "how-many-gas-stations" rules.
 In school you learned about the Pythagorean theorem (sometimes referred to in textbooks as "the distance formula"), which is one way of characterizing the metric of Euclid's conception of space.
-The metric of relativity combines this into time measurement to make a metric for 3+1-dimensional spacetime.
+The metric of relativity folds this together with time measurement to make a metric for 3+1-dimensional spacetime.
 One consequence of this is that in relativity, we have a natural system of units in which the same units are used for both time and space.
 (This is similar to other cases in the physics where units had to be unified and reconciled.
 For instance, the calorie and the kilowatt-hour are both units of energy, but people didn't realize that at first; the fact that we use different units for food-energy and lightbulb-energy is just a historical inconvenience.)
 In these natural units, when you compute speed by dividing distance by time, the units cancel out.
 That is, velocity is a unitless thing.
-That means there is some special velocity that equals
+That means there is some special velocity that equals 1.
-1. This is the speed that, as it turns out, light travels at, but relativists actually think of it as more of a conversion factor between time and space units, and they prefer to work in a system of units where the conversion factor simply equals 1.
+This is the speed that, as it turns out, light travels at, but relativists actually think of it as more of a conversion factor between time and space units, and they prefer to work in a system of units where the conversion factor simply equals 1.
 One such system of units is the one where we use years to measure time, and light-years for distance.